 Create mocks

 You can create mocks for interfaces and classes.
-For classes without a default constructor, use
+For classes without a default constructor, provide constructor

 // For classes without a default constructor: